chilops/workbook/Interview & Concepts.md

 ### **8Q.
 What are ConfigMap in Kubernetes?** It's nothing but a key value pair (to store environment parameters)<!-- {"collapsed":true} -->

-A **ConfigMap** in Kubernetes is an API object used to store non-confidential data in key-value pairs.
-It allows you to decouple configuration artifacts from image content to keep containerized applications portable.
-You can use a ConfigMap to store configuration files, command-line arguments, environment variables, or any other configuration data your application needs.
+A **ConfigMap** is a way to store configuration data for applications running in a Kubernetes cluster.
+It's like a dictionary or a set of instructions that your applications can read and follow.
+Instead of **hard coding** the configuration settings directly into your app, you store them separately in a ConfigMap.
+This makes it easy to change the settings without having to modify the application code.

 \

-Here’s a brief overview:

-- **Storage**: Holds non-sensitive configuration data as key-value pairs.

-- **Usage**: Can be used in Pods as environment variables, command-line arguments, or mounted as files in a volume.

-- **Purpose**: Decouples configuration from application code, making it easier to manage and update without changing the container images.
+For example, you might use a ConfigMap to store database connection strings, API keys, or environment-specific settings.
+The app can then read these settings at runtime and use them accordingly.

+\

 ConfigMaps are especially useful when you need to configure applications in different environments (e.g., development, staging, production) without altering the application itself.